MattMattV/my-stars/README.md

 - [statuspage](https://github.com/jayfk/statuspage) - A statuspage generator that lets you host your statuspage for free on Github.
 - [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) - ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network
 - [material-theme](https://github.com/equinusocio/material-theme) - Material Theme, the most epic theme for Sublime Text 3 by Mattia Astorino
-- [certbot](https://github.com/certbot/certbot) - Certbot, previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt, and (optionally) auto-enable HTTPS on your server.
+- [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 - [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative.
 - [package_control](https://github.com/wbond/package_control) - The Sublime Text package manager